rafiquecudjoe/personalPortfolio/content/featured/Flight Booking API/index.md

   - Prisma
 ---

-An API for comparing fligh prices and booking Tickets
+An API for comparing flight prices and booking Tickets